Why Does My Dog Have a Runny Nose and What Should I Do?

 If your dog has a runny nose, it may be nothing to worry about.

 The most common cause of a clear nasal discharge is just nervousness.
-Allergies are also the cause of a lot of runny noses.
+Allergies also be the cause of some runny noses.
 Neither of these problems will require a trip to the vet's.

 What are some of the other causes you need to be concerned about?

 • An infection of the lungs/respiratory tract (bacterial, viral, or fungal)